naniantero/iso-pinkki-nextjs/README.md

 Things are pretty much in progress.
 At least following things should be considered:

 * Admin
-* Make the Redis implementation more robust
+* Make the Redis implementation more robust and try to minimize the memory use, i.e. get rid of the current JSON.stringify/parse mess